 How Morning Sunlight Heals Your Hormones Naturally

-Most of us start our mornings with a cup of tea or coffee, staring at our phones.
-But do you know that our bodies are designed to wake up with sunlight, not screens?
-We often hear that sunlight gives us vitamin D, but we don't realize it's a natural healer for our bodies.
+Most of us start our mornings with a cup of tea or coffee, staring at our mobiles.
+But do you know that our bodies are made to wake up with sunlight, not with screens?
+We often hear that sunlight gives us vitamin D, but we don’t realize it’s a natural healer for our body.

-Let's explore how morning sunlight helps balance our hormones and heal our bodies from the inside.
+Let’s explore how morning sunlight helps to balance our hormones and heal our body from the inside.

 The Scientific View